srobo/docs/simulator/simulator_programming.md

 Setting the lifter to -1 fully lowers the lifter, setting it to 1 fully raises it.

-The servo board has the part code `srXYZ2`, but since only a single servo board is attached it can be referenced as `R.servo_board`.
+The servo board has the part code `srXYZ2`, but since only a single servo board is attached it can be referenced as `robot.servo_board`.

 ### Arduino